OpenVPN/openvpn3-linux/README.md

   it isn't already running.

-To interact with these services, there are two tools provided:
+To interact with these services, there are two front-end tools provided:

 * openvpn3